Best Time to Visit Seoul: When to Go & Weather Guide

 February

-In Seoul, the temperatures already start to get warmer as we enter into February.
+In Seoul, the temperatures already start to get warmer in February.
 Like the other winter months, February is one of the driest months of the year.

-Despite the cooler temperatures, it’s a great month to enjoy the outdoors in Seoul.
-Avoid travelling around Korean Lunar New Year (Seollal).
+Despite the cooler temperatures, February is a great month to enjoy the outdoors in Seoul.
+Avoid travelling around the Korean Lunar New Year (Seollal).
 It generally falls somewhere between late January and mid-February.
 Korean Lunar New Year is one of the busy times of year to travel in South Korea.

 • Rainfall: 25 mm